 This article explores the ungovernability of images in copyright, beginning with an overview of the power of images in the law more generally.
 The article then turns to persistent difficulties assessing copyrightability and infringement for visual works.
 In assessing copyrightability, courts draw lines between artistic choice and mere reproduction of reality, but also treat the artist as a person with a special connection to reality, a way of seeing that ordinary mortals lack.
 Infringement analysis repeats this doubling, using the representation/reality divide to separate protected elements of a specific work from unprotected ones while simultaneously insisting that works are indivisible gestalts.
 Current doctrine makes impossible, self-contradictory demands on factfinders.
 It should be replaced with a true “reproduction” right against exact or near-exact copying.

 Despite this radical proposal, much of my argument is critical and diagnostic.
 I therefore turn to more specific problems in authorship questions for multimedia works and fair use that highlight the instabilities in current approaches to nontextual works.
 Greater epistemic humility, recognizing that images make multiple meanings in multiple ways, could combat the judicial tendency to presume that images are nothing more than what they seem.

 Scholarly Commons Citation

 Tushnet, Rebecca, "Worth a Thousand Words: The Images of Copyright Law" (2012).
 Georgetown Law Faculty Working Papers.
-Paper 148.
+148.